PhobGCC/PhobGCC-doc/For_Makers/Phob_Ordering_Guide.md

 This is an illustrated guide to acquiring all the parts you need to assemble a PhobGCC.

+***Teensy 4.0s are extremely hard to find and/or scalped to expensive prices so we highly suggest that you not order PhobGCC 1.2 boards if you don't have Teensy 4.0 boards already.***

+We expect to have PhobGCC board version 2 out by the end of 2022, which will have better parts availability and greatly simplified assembly.

 # Required Parts

 The following parts are unique to the PhobGCC and must be acquired per this guide, with no non-identical substitutions.